nmslib/nmslib/README.md

 [![Join the chat at https://gitter.im/nmslib/Lobby](https://badges.gitter.im/nmslib/Lobby.svg)](https://gitter.im/nmslib/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 Non-Metric Space Library (NMSLIB)
 =================
-The latest release is [1.5.3](https://github.com/searchivarius/nmslib/releases/tag/v1.5.3)
+The latest **pre**-release is [1.6](https://github.com/searchivarius/nmslib/releases/tag/v1.6).
+Note that the manual is not fully updated to reflect 1.6 changes.
 -----------------
 Non-Metric Space Library (NMSLIB) is an **efficient** cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
+The core-library does **not** have any third-party dependencies.

 The goal of the project is to create an effective and **comprehensive** toolkit for searching in **generic non-metric** spaces.
 Being comprehensive is important, because no single method is likely to be sufficient in all cases.
 Also note that exact solutions are hardly efficient in high dimensions and/or non-metric spaces.
 Hence, the main focus is on **approximate** methods.

 NMSLIB is an **extendible library**, which means that is possible to add new search methods and distance functions.
 NMSLIB can be used directly in C++ and Python (via Python bindings).
 In addition, it is also possible to build a query server, which can be used from Java (or other languages supported by Apache Thrift).
 Java has a native client, i.e., it works on many platforms without requiring a C++ library to be installed.

 **Main developers** : Bilegsaikhan Naidan, Leonid Boytsov.
-With contributions from Yury Malkov, David Novak, Lawrence Cayton, Wei Dong, Avrelin Nikita, Dmitry Yashunin, Daniel Lemire, Alexander Ponomarenko.
+With contributions from Yury Malkov, David Novak, Lawrence Cayton, Wei Dong, Avrelin Nikita, Dmitry Yashunin, Bob Poekert, @orgoro, Daniel Lemire, Alexander Ponomarenko.

 Leo(nid) Boytsov is a maintainer.
-Leo is backed by the [Open Advancement of Question Answering Systems (OAQA) group](https://github.com/oaqa).
+Leo is supported by the [Open Advancement of Question Answering Systems (OAQA) group](https://github.com/oaqa) and the following NSF grant: "[Matching and Ranking via Proximity Graphs: Applications to Question Answering and Beyond](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1618159&HistoricalAwards=false)".
 Bileg was supported by the [iAd Center](https://web.archive.org/web/20160306011711/http://www.iad-center.com/).

 **Should you decide to modify the library (and, perhaps, create a pull request), please, use the [develoment branch](https://github.com/searchivarius/NonMetricSpaceLib/tree/develop)**.